JasperZebra/Bee-Movie-Honey-Editor/README.md

 # Instruction:
 Step 1.)
 Load the `.BMGSave` into the editor

 Step 2.)
-Edit the `New Honey Value:` box with any value you want or select one of the presets.
+Edit the `New Honey Value:` box with any value you want or select one of the presets. **(Not recommended to add more than 9,999,999 honey, add too much the honey it will visually glitch out)**

 Step 3.)
 After changes have been made, click the `Save` button, then you'll also have to rehash and resign with [Horizon](https://www.wemod.com/horizon).